💬 Taweez Guidance

 By Content Type

-• Quranic Verses: Pure Quranic text without additions
+• Quranic Verses: Pure text without additions

-• Prophetic Supplications: Authentic duas from Sunnah
+• Prophetic Duas: Authentic supplications from Sunnah

 • Divine Names: The 99 Beautiful Names of Allah

-• Mixed Content: Combinations of above (requires careful evaluation)
+• Mixed Content: Requires careful evaluation

 By Stated Purpose